Guts UK appoints new CEO

 The most up to date advice can be found on the Pancreatic Society of Great Britain and Ireland (PSGBI) website.

 Viatris, the distributer of Creon, has started a consumer helpline for people who use Creon.
-This service aims to provide up-to-date information on Creon supplies and the pharmacies that have recently received a supply in your postcode area.
+This service aims to provide up-to-date information on Creon supplies in your postcode area.
 They will require that you share your postcode on the call.
 Their free helpline phone number is 0800 808 6410, opening times Monday to Friday, 9am to 5pm.

 Advice for children and those with cystic fibrosis